Menu

 Investment in safeguarding democracy

 Practical mechanisms aimed at safeguarding democracies must be prioritised.
 The Citizens, Equality, Rights and Values (CERV) programme, initiated in 2021 with a budget of €1.55 billion, does provide funding to protect and promote European rights and values.
-Whilst this is a promising initiative, however, it does not prioritise the defence of electoral integrity.
+While this is a promising initiative, however, it does not prioritise the defence of electoral integrity.
 It should do so, particularly in regions grappling with internal threats.

 The following actions are strategic priorities for eradicating undemocratic practices: